 Yes, you are experiencing déjà vu.
 We have been to this yard before—three times in six days.
-I don’t know whether the furballs are resident pets or they can’t resist the “Wildlife Habitat”, as an official sign states.
+The furballs are resident pets of the “Wildlife Habitat”, as an official sign states.
 They must have a time-sharing arrangement, as cats are quite territorial.
-While walking to The Hub, my wife and I spotted the feline I call Grump (real name unknown) around 1:20 p.m.
+While walking to The Hub, my wife and I spotted Ash (his real name) around 1:20 p.m.
 PDT today.
-I observed the other two, Slumber and Orange, in mid-morning and late-afternoon, respectively, on different days.
+I observed the other two, Sebastian and Booger, in mid-morning and late-afternoon, respectively, on different days.
+The Maine Coon is about two years old and vision-impaired.

 Vitals, first: f/5.6, ISO 200, 1/240 sec, 23mm.
 The other, an 85-percent crop, is same except for shutter speed of 1/280 sec.

-Also in this series: Scruffy, Roly Poly, Woo, Skull, Biscuit, The Colonel, White, Chipper, Frisky, Stretch, Needy, Farfisa, Mates, Hunter, Pee-Pee, Blue, Blue Too, Bonded Pair, Patience, Fess, Jumper, Frenemy, Looker, Cozy, Scout, Lurks, Skit, Bengal, Betty, Black and White, Stalker, Bell, Chill, Sammy, Scratch, Poser, Star, Grey and White, Watcher, Herman, Comet, Roman, Willow, Chub, Shy, Watson, Lilo, Kit, Pepe, Twilight, Slumber, Spot, and Orange.
+Also in this series: Scruffy, Roly Poly, Woo, Skull, Biscuit, The Colonel, White, Chipper, Frisky, Stretch, Needy, Farfisa, Mates, Hunter, Pee-Pee, Blue, Blue Too, Bonded Pair, Patience, Fess, Jumper, Frenemy, Looker, Cozy, Scout, Lurks, Skit, Mini, Betty, Black and White, Stalker, Bell, Chill, Sammy, Scratch, Poser, Star, Grey and White, Watcher, Herman, Comet, Roman, Willow, Chub, Shy, Watson, Lilo, Kit, Pepe, Twilight, Sebastian, Spot, and Booger.